 Application of Finite state machine and regular expression in Lexical analysis: Lexical analysis is the process of reading the source text of a program and converting that source code into a sequence of tokens.
 The approach of design a finite state machine by using regular expression is so useful to generates token form a given source text program.
 Since the lexical structure of more or less every programming language can be specified by a regular language, a common way to implement a lexical analysis is to; 1.
 Specify regular expressions for all of the kinds of tokens in the language.
-The disjunction of all of the regular expression specifying all possible tokens into a deterministic finite automaton (DFA).
+The disjunction of all of the regular expressions specifying all possible token in the language.
+2. Convert the overall regular expression specifying all possible tokens into a deterministic finite automaton (DFA).
 3. Translate the DFA into a program that simulates the DFA.
 This program is the lexical analyzer.
 To recognize identifiers, numerals, operators, etc., implement a DFA in code.
-State is an integer variable, $\delta$ is a switch statement Upon recognizing a lexeme returns its lexeme, lexical class and restart DFA with next character in source code.
+State is an integer variable, δ is a switch statement Upon recognizing a lexeme returns its lexeme, lexical class and restart DFA with next character in source code.